Financial Sanctions: Venezuela

-This news release is issued to publicise the amendment of 20 entries under the Venezuela Sanctions Regime.
+This news release is issued to publicise the amendment of 1 entry under the Venezuela Sanctions Regime.

 The Venezuela (Sanctions) (EU Exit) Regulations 2019 (S.I.
 2019/135) were made under the Sanctions and Anti-Money Laundering Act 2018 (the Sanctions Act) and provide for the freezing of funds and economic resources of certain persons, entities or bodies involved in a serious human rights violation or abuse in Venezuela, the repression of civil society and democratic opposition in Venezuela or other actions, policies or activities which undermine democracy or the rule of law in Venezuela.
 The Venezuela (Sanctions) (EU Exit) Regulations 2019 have effect in the Isle of Man by the Venezuela Sanctions (Application) Regulations 2020 [S.D.
 2020/0473].

-20 entries have been amended and are still subject to an asset freeze.
+1 entry has been amended and is still subject to an asset freeze:

-Full details of the changes can be found in the attached Annex to this news release.

 Consequently the Foreign, Commonwealth and Development Office updated the Consolidated List.
 This list provides details of those designated under sanctions legislation.